YuluZhang7/API-House-Plant/API HOUSE PLANTS/README.md

 # API HOUSE PLANT INDIVIDUAL EXPERIMENT
 ## Description of the project
-The house plant experiment focus on supporting human being's mental being by conversation's method.
+The house plant experiment focus on supporting human being's mental being by conversation's method.To indicate different states the house plant can support human, the conversation are departed into two sides.
+One side is when human have a good day and how plant reactation could support.
+The other side is when human have a bad day and how plants reaction could support.
+The interaction is simulated by talking to broswer and see accordingly changes.
 ### Chosen example
 Chosen example is API from Annyang which allows browser to listen and recognize user's speech.
 When user speaks a certain phrase that is already written in code, the browser would react accordingly.
 ### Default page